Commonly Seen Species

 These territorial hummingbirds spend most of their time at the lower and middle levels of the forest where they are particularly common near banks of low flowers.
 They live in pine-oak, oak, and pine-evergreen forests, and are also found in clearings filled with flowers.
 Both males and females have a dark cheek bordered by a long white stripe behind the eye, and both have some extent of red on the bill.
 Their metallic chipping song also helps identify them from similar species.
 More

-Green Violetear (rare visitor to cam)
+Mexican Violetear (rare visitor to cam)

 Allen’s Hummingbird (rare visitor to cam)